Peaches, peaches and more peaches!

 Next, we have Peach No Churn Ice Cream bringing loads of peach flavor with a combination of peach purée, chopped fresh peaches and a splash of peach liqueur.
 No ice cream machine is necessary, really!
 The peach liqueur prevents ice crystals from forming and the combination of condensed milk and whipped cream provides rich, velvety texture.
 Note: You can also use this no-churn recipe with other fresh summer fruit and liqueur pairings like strawberries and Cointreau, blueberries and Grand Marnier, cherries and brandy, etc.)

-Pick up some of the first peaches at your farmers market or head to Palisades for the first harvest at a roadside stand and then give one of these recipes a try!
+We'll have all kinds of peach dishes on the menu at Ginger and Baker next summer, but in the meantime, pick up some peaches at your farmers market or a roadside stand and then give one of these recipes a try!

 - 3 pounds (6-8) peaches, peeled or unpeeled, pitted and sliced into 8 sections